STV: Proportional Representation of Voters, not just Parties!

 In any case, there is nothing quite so ridiculous as the pious claim of an MP in sole charge of a single member constituency that he/she represents all his/her constituents whatever their political persuasion.
 Boris Johnson no more represents the 18,141 Labour voters in Uxbridge & South Ruislip in his pursuit of Conservative objectives than Jeremy Corbyn represents the 5,483 Conservative voters in Islington North when he opposes those objectives.
 The abolition of the single member constituency is crucial to reform of the voting system.

 To take the Albion City model used on an earlier web page, the three single member constituencies would be merged into one "multi-member" constituency for the whole city, returning 3 members.
+There would henceforth be no need for regular reviews to adjust boundaries; Albion’s population changes could be accommodated simply by increasing or decreasing the number of members to be elected.
+Opportunities for gerrymandering boundaries would thereby be minimised.
 Since there are three seats up for grabs, the REDS and BLUES could be expected to put up 3 candidates apiece.
 Voters would therefore find six names on the ballot paper to choose from and this brings us to the second reform required to ensure that Albion City is democratically represented.

 Doing away with the mark of illiteracy